-- 1. Ensure the health and safety of all workers under their direct supervision - Ensure that the workers under their direct supervision are made aware of all known or reasonably foreseeable health or safety hazards in the area where they work, and comply with all safe work requirements

-- 3. Cooperate with other persons carrying out duties related to the health and safety of workers - 4.
+- 1. Ensure the health and safety of all workers under their direct supervision - 2.
+Ensure that the workers under their direct supervision are made aware of all known or reasonably foreseeable health or safety hazards in the area where they work, and comply with all safe work requirements - 3.
+Cooperate with other persons carrying out duties related to the health and safety of workers - 4.
 Communicate unsafe conditions to management and workers applicable to the work being supervised.

-For more information on these responsibilities please visit our website. www.bcforestsafe.org/resource/woodlot-and-small-tenure-safety-resources/
+For more information on these responsibilities please go to the link below. www.bcforestsafe.org/resource/woodlot-and-small-tenure-safety-resources/